adoptium/temurin-build/README.md

-# Repository for useful files to build and develop OpenJDK
+# Repository for useful files to build OpenJDK

+AdoptOpenJDK makes use of these scripts to provide a build farm at http://ci.adoptopenjdk.net which produces OpenJDK binaries for consumption via http://www.adoptopenjdk.net

 ## This repository contains three folders and one script you should be calling to build OpenJDK